Interplain/ESP32InternetRadio/README.md

 ---

 This ESP32-based web radio player allows you to listen to your favorite online radio stations with ease.
-The project is inspired by Nick Koumaris' work, customized and enhanced by Marc Stähli and Interplain.
-I was to further add buttons for volume control
+The project is inspired by Nick Koumaris' work, customized and enhanced by Marc Stähli and myself Interplain.
+I was to further add buttons for volume control with a bar that increases and decreases with presses.
+With the addition of WiFi signal strength value that is refreshed each time the Station name is shown.

 ## Features

 - **Rotary Knob Control**: Change radio stations effortlessly with a rotary knob.
+- **Volume Buttons**: Push buttons to raise and lower buttons.
 - **128x64 OLED Display**: Provides station and song information at a glance.
 - **Stereo Audio**: Enjoy stereo sound with the ESP32.
 - **WiFiManager**: Configure WiFi credentials easily via an access point.
+- **WiFi Signal Strength**: Value changes each time the Station page is shown.
 - **Station Management**: Use the `Stations.h` file to manage your radio stations.

 ## Getting Started